SPLED461:

 Joint Attention

 Below is a video segment related to joint attention.
-This is a wonderful experiment that highlights the concept of joint attention.
+This is anl experiment that highlights the concept of joint attention.
 The researcher has three groups of children: individuals who are neurotypical, individuals who have intellectual disabilities (ID), and individuals who have ASD.
-The researchers are testing the children's reactions to various situations, such as someone getting hurt or being scared.
+The researchers are examining the children's reactions to various situations, such as someone getting hurt or being scared.
 As you'll see, the individuals with ASD don't always pay attention to others, don't always look or share the experience, and don't always understand others' points of view.
 It's really intriguing in this clip to watch the child with the ID.
 At one point, he just gets up and fixes the problem for the group, saying, "All gone."
 I like the way he thinks!

 Video 1.4, Length: 00:02:50, Joint Attention Test Video Transcript